dhiway/cord/docs/operations/origin-orbis-native-bootstrap.md

 Execute the manifest steps in order and wait for finality after each write.
-Orbis Names registrars use `names.set_registrar`; attestation issuers create an approved schema through `attestation.create_schema`; provider governance uses `storage.register_provider`.
+Orbis Names registrars use `names.set_registrar`; attestation issuers create an approved schema through `attestation.create_schema`; storage authority uses `TransactionStorage.authorize_account` and `storage.register_provider`.
 Read the result back at the exact finalizing block.
 Never substitute raw SCALE, a pallet/call index, a Revive call or a remembered deployment address.

 The registration record includes actor and payer, scope, expiry, proposal/quorum, input hash,